-The outcome of research that we commissioned from IPSOS Mori in relation to the expectations of our fitness to practise processes has informed the work we have undertaken in the period 2010-11.
-We have reviewed the literature we have about our fitness to practise processes.
-This has included changes to three brochures;
+This followed work that we undertook following the research we commissioned from IPSOS Mori in relation to the expectations of our fitness to practise processes.
+The outcome of that research has informed the work we have undertaken in relation to our review of the publicly available literature we have about our fitness to practise processes.
+That has included the review, update and publication of three brochures.
+Those brochures are: